glenl/mudev/docs/getting-started.rst

   (mudevo) $ pip install -r requirements.txt

-You may have as many environments as you like but take care to use (``workon``) the correct environment when you develop code in this project.
+You may have as many environments as you like but take care to work on the correct environment when you develop code in this project.

 .. _pg-configure-label: